joeybaker/webshim-browserify-example/README.md

-# webshim-browserify
+# webshim-browserify-example

-A bare minimum example showing how to integrate the awesome webshim library with browserify.
+A minimum example showing how to integrate webshim and browserify.

-It's a bit complicated so this will serve as a good starting point for projects.

 ### Installation